Skip to content

 • What can I do at home to help my child?

-The school or education provider will assess your child's needs to determine the best SEN support available.
+The school or education provider will assess your child's needs to determine the best SEND support available.

 Create an SEN support plan

-The SENCO will work with you to identify your child's needs and create a support plan.
+The SENCO will work with you to identify your child's needs and create a SEND support plan (sometimes called a 'provision map').
 That includes what goals your child will work towards, who will work with your child and exactly how the school will support.

 You should get a copy of the plan in writing.

-If the school or education provider needs additional help to support your child, they can request support from specialist education and health services, for example, educational psychology or speech and language therapy.
+If the school or education provider needs additional help to support your child, they can request advice from the Ask SALI team

 School puts the plan into action